allenai/aries/README.md

 # ARIES

+Data and code for [ARIES: A Corpus of Scientific Paper Edits Made in Response to Peer Reviews](https://arxiv.org/pdf/2306.12587.pdf)

 ## Dataset

 To download the dataset, run `aws s3 sync --no-sign-request s3://ai2-s2-research-public/aries/ data/aries/`.
 Below, we provide an overview of the files contained in ARIES.